Fr8org/Fr8Core/Docs/ForDevelopers/DevelopmentGuides/Guide-ActivateDeactivate.md

 	http://terminal.com/activities/activate

 The body and the headers of the request are absolutely identical to the body and headers that Hub sends with **/activities/configure** request.
 The format of the response is also identical to the response your activity returns to **/activities/configure** request.
 General rules of processing of this request are the same as for **follow-up configuration** request processing.
-It means that by the default, you return the same data, that were send to you.
+It means that by the default, you return the same data that was send to you.
 You would never return empty response for the *activation* request.

-You may notice that *activation* is not triggered every time you run the plan.
-It is normal operation of the Hub.
+You may notice that *activation* is not triggered every time you run the plan, in order to save resources.
 Read more about the reasons of such behavior [here](https://github.com/Fr8org/Fr8Core/blob/master/Docs/ForDevelopers/Objects/PlansActivationAndRunning.md).

 #### Deactivation
 In our sample **/activities/deactivate** is likely to be called only when user run the plan than change our sample activity configuration and then run the plan again. *Deactivation* will be triggered just before the first call to **/activties/configure**. *Deactivation* endpoint signature, corresponding request/response and processing rules are identical to **/activities/activate**.
 Our activity needs no uninitialization so just implement processing of **/activities/deactivate** in the same way you done it for **/activities/activate**.